dhruvkm2402/Aue823_Spring22_Team1/aue_finals/README.md

     - The folder contains the videos taken during simultion of specified tasks
   - ## **worlds**
     - Environment of gazebo world

+  - ## **Deprecated**
+  - This folder contains script/launch files that are no longer in use.
+These are only for the use of contributors' reference.
+  - This folder must be deleted after cloning the repository

+- ## **Rosbags*
+- Rosbags collected during parameter tuning for line following.